-This guide provides broad knowledge about the Artstor Digital Library's content and features in order to help you get the most out of the Digital Library, including:
+This guide provides broad knowledge about the Artstor Digital Library's content and features in order to help you get the most out of the resource, including:

-Support site: A fully searchable support site outlining all of the Artstor Digital Library's features, known issues, and technical alerts.
-Visit the site at support.artstor.org.
+A fully searchable site outlining all of the Artstor Digital Library's features, known issues, and technical alerts is available at support.artstor.org.